JerbearKCodes/Tribal_Biomass_PNW/Narrative/Narrative.md

 ![Map of forest type across Oregon, Washington, and Idaho.
 Different colors represent different forest type classes.](5.Forest_Types_PNW.png)

 *Figure 5.
 Forest type distribution across the Pacific Northwest.*

+These maps themselves do not calculate biomass, but they were used to create a biomass layer used in the next step.

 ## Step 4: Measure Dry Biomass